 Independent Course (1 to 4 credits).
-A course listed in the catalog but offered in an independent study format.
-The course is coded using the but offered in an independent study format.
+A course listed in the catalog but offered in an independent study but offered in an independent study format.
 The course is coded using the course number in the catalog.

 Directed Study (1 to 4 credits).
 An investigation under faculty supervision beyond what is offered in existing courses.